 To ensure the structural integrity of TOWERS, the owner of a TOWER shall ensure that it is maintained in compliance with standards contained in Massachusetts State Building Code 780 C.M.R., et. seq., as amended.
 If, upon inspection, the BUILDING COMMISSIONER concludes that a TOWER fails to comply with such codes and standards and constitutes a danger to persons or property, then upon notice being provided to the owner of the TOWER, the owner shall have thirty (30) days to bring such TOWER into compliance with such standards.
-Failure to bring such TOWER into compliance within said thirty (30) days shall constitute grounds for the removal of the TOWER or ANTENNA at the owner's expense.
+Failure to bring such TOWER into compliance with such standards for the removal of the TOWER or ANTENNA at the owner's expense.